cbor-wg/cddl/draft-ietf-cbor-cddl.md

   on the security of the system needs to be carefully considered.

-Writers of CDDL specifications are strongly encouraged to value simplicity and transparency of the specification over its elegance.
+Writers of CDDL specifications are strongly encouraged to value clarity and transparency of the specification over its elegance.
 Keep it as simple as possible while still expressing the needed data model.